Monday, February 6, 2012

 Have you been forced to accept compromises?

-I have never been forced to accept compromises by I have willingly accepted constraints.
+I have never been forced to accept compromises but I have willingly accepted constraints.

 Which also pre-echos something else I have been telling clients for years: "The assumption on the part of MH/A is that the world is not an "either-or" universe, but rather a "both-and", and that one of the tasks of the architect is to discover the point in space where disparate arcs of issues actually coincide."